PMET-public/module-data-install/README.md

- `--authtoken [=AUTHTOKEN] GitHub Personal Access Token` `--host [=HOST] Override of host values in stores.csv file` `--make-default-website The datapack's new website will be set as the default site`
+ `--authtoken [=AUTHTOKEN] GitHub Personal Access Token` `--host [=HOST] Override of host values in stores.csv file` `--make-default-website The datapack's new website will be set as the default site` `--additional-parameters JSON object to add data to be passed to the Data Pack`

  Overrides
  `--site-code=Site code to override Data Pack Data`